gali8/G8cpplex/README.md

 [CONSTRAINTS]

-1 3 4 > 0
+1 3 4 &gt; 0
-0 0 1 < 1
+0 0 1 &lt; 1
-1 2 0 < 2
+1 2 0 &lt; 2

 [OBJECTIVE]

 maximize 1 3 1
 </pre>

-With next release (maybe) i will change the problems input and output structure for a much easy implementation.
+With next release (i hope) i will change the problems input and output structure for a much easy implementation.

 How to use
 ========